 OY GEVALT!
 WE'VE GOT A MALIGNANT NARCISSIST ON THE LOOSE IN PORTLAND, FOLKS!

-Since publishing my essay "The Cardigan" last January, I've gotten quite a bit of mail from other women who have been through similar emotional violence in relationships.
+Since publishing my essay "The Cardigan" in January, 2015 (note: that essay has been moved to Medium due to The Toast archives going offline), I've gotten quite a bit of mail from other women who have been through similar emotional violence in relationships.
 About how their partners came onto them oh-so-strong and romantic in the beginning and showered them with affection and gifts, only left to untangle the damage caused by gaslighting, namecalling, and cheating (the word "polyamory" doesn't make cheating not-cheating, fwiw).
 Like me, they went through protracted periods of self-blame and self-doubt, until they were able to find the words "narcissist" and "emotional abuse."

 Recovering from narcissistic abuse is the hardest thing I've ever done in my life.